gabriel-cacayan/js-cheatsheet/README.md

 // Syntax for modifying css content element.style.cssProperties = "value";

-// Syntax for adding text to an element. element.innerHTML = "value";
+// Syntax for adding text to an element element.innerHTML = "value";
 element.textContent = "value";
 element.innerText = "value"; // It can override the textContent.

-// Syntax for setting attribute to an element. element.setAttribute(attributeName, attributeValue); // Attribute example: class, id, src, href etc...
+// Syntax for setting attribute to an element element.setAttribute(attributeName, attributeValue); // Attribute example: class, id, src, href etc...

-// Syntax for setting event listener to an element. element.addEventListener(event, function, useCapture);
+// Syntax for setting event listener to an element element.addEventListener(event, function, useCapture);

 element.addEventListener("click", () => {